menu

 Harrisburg is a tiny town located in the state of Nebraska.
 With a population of 99 people and just one neighborhood, Harrisburg is the 210th largest community in Nebraska.

-When you are in Harrisburg, you'll notice that it is more blue-collar than most other communities in America.
-36.67% of Harrisburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Harrisburg is generally considered to be a blue-collar town.
+36.67% of the Harrisburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Harrisburg is a town of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Harrisburg who work in farm management occupations (16.67%), office and administrative support (13.33%), and maintenance occupations (10.00%).

 You will also find that a lot of people in Harrisburg work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.